Demi Lovato Responds To A Commenter Who Suggested She "Discuss A Diet Plan"

 Ultimately, Lovato's response is factually correct: restrictive diets are not sustainable and can damage a person's overall relationship to food.
 Furthermore, suggesting that someone lose weight, which is often called "concern trolling," is associated with poorer health outcomes, and harms your mental health.

-That Lovato was able to respond to this person with poise, humor, and a polite clap back is pretty admirable.
+That Lovato was able to respond to this person with poise, humour, and a polite clap back is pretty admirable.
 How's that Selena Gomez song, "Kill Em With Kindness" go?

 Advertisement